Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/README.md

 This Project is submitted as part of the Udacity Self-Driving Car Nanodegree.

-For it the goal is to write C++ code implementing an Extended Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+For it the goal is to write C++ code implementing an Extended Kalman Filter to estimate the state of a moving object of interest, starting from noisy lidar and radar measurements.

 The source code for this project, is submitted as part of this Git repo (in the [src](/src)) folder.
 A detailed explanation describing the parts that were modified and how does it work is provided in a separate writeup, that details also the results of the filter.